paintparty/bling/README.md

 - A two-element vector, with the first element being a keyword or map.<br>
 - A value which is not a collection.

-If you want to print `[1 2 3]` in red, you will need to stringify the vector:
+If, for example, you wanted to print `[1 2 3]` in red, you will need to stringify the vector:
 ```Clojure
 (bling [:red (str [1 2 3])])
 ```